You didn’t get the job, so what’s next?

 - Did you have relevant questions to ask at the end?

-Then reflect on non-verbal communication you may have given:
+Then reflect on non-verbal communication:

 - What was your body language saying?